christian130/docs/v20.1/make-queries-fast.md

 - [Unique ID Best Practices](performance-best-practices-overview.html#unique-id-best-practices)

 ## Cluster topology

+3. **Does the cluster topology you are using match your use case?**  Are you picking the right point in the latency vs. resiliency tradeoff?
+See [Cluster topology](#cluster-topology) below.

 The most important factor to consider in your choice of cluster topology is the latency vs. resiliency tradeoff.
 In general, more resiliency will cost you in higher latency, since it requires more nodes in your cluster, spread over more availability zones.